amandavsu2018/BATZLibrary/README.md

 		      1. The program will display the pin is invalid if you enter a pin that does not exist
 		      2. If the pin exist, the users holds shall be shown

 12. If option 6 is selected the program will exit the session

+						**Continued from Login**
 5. (continued from step 5) if Member is selected you will have the option to:

 		1. Search for books